-Annual leave entitlement is in accordance with the modern awards; Nurses Award 2010, Aged Care Award 2010, Health Professionals and Support Services Award 2010, Private Sector Clerks Award 2010 and the National Employment Standards (NES).
-Copies of the relevant awards and National Employment Standards are kept on site at the Facility in the staff lunch room.
-Annual leave will accrue progressively throughout the year based on the employee's ordinary hours of work.
+Annual leave entitlement is in accordance with the current modern awards; Nurses Award 2010, Aged Care Award 2010, Health Professionals and Support Services Award 2010, and the National Employment Standards (NES).
+Copies of the relevant awards and National Employment Standards are kept on site in the e nurses' station.
+Annual leave (applicable only for permanent part time or permanent full time employees) will accrue progressively throughout the year based on the employee's ordinary hours of work.